cmhood/mem/README.md

   * `1` - Failed to recall but recognized
   * `0` - Not recognized

-The tilde key is aliased to `0` due to its location on a standard US keyboard layout.
+The backtick/tilde key is aliased to `0` due to its location on the US keyboard layout.

 ## Installation